physzqi/physzqi.github.io/_pages/about.md

 ---
 Hello there!
 My name is Zihao Qi (齐子皓).
 I am a fourth-year PhD Candidate in [Physics at Cornell University](https://physics.cornell.edu/).
 I am fortunate to be advised by Prof. [Christopher Earls](https://earls.cee.cornell.edu/).
 Prior to Cornell, I completed my undergraduate degree in Physics at [Caltech](https://pma.caltech.edu/research-and-academics/physics), where I worked with Prof. [Gil Refael](https://pma.caltech.edu/people/gil-refael) and Prof. [John Preskill](https://www.preskill.caltech.edu/).

 I am currently working at the intersection of physics and machine learning.
-In one direction, I explore how tools in machine learning can be applied for scientific discovery, particularly for problems in condensed matter physics and quantum information.
-More recently, I have become interested in using physical principles to design machine learning architectures and provide insights into the inner workings of Large Language Models (LLMs).
+In one direction, I explore how machine learning tools, such as neural-network quantum states, can be applied to study many-body quantum systems and quantum dynamics.
+More recently, I have become interested in using statistical physics to probe the inner workings of Large Language Models (LLMs).
 In the past, I have studied non-equilibrium quantum systems, Floquet prethermalization, quantum information dynamics, and various lattice models.

 In my spare time, I enjoy playing soccer, card and board games, and hiking around Ithaca.

 **Contact**: zq73 [at] cornell [dot] edu.

+04/2026: Our paper on how neural-operator learning provides a new paradigm of quantum dynamics simulation has been accepted as an article in [PRX Quantum](https://journals.aps.org/prxquantum/accepted/10.1103/2tt3-yndr).

 03/2026: Conventional approaches to simulating driven systems are protocol-specific and require re-evaluation for each new driving Hamiltonian.
 In a [recent work](https://arxiv.org/abs/2603.25066), we propose the Neural Operator Quantum State (NOQS), a foundation model for quantum dynamics that directly learns the _functional_ mapping from driving protocols to time-evolved quantum states.
 Our framework captures time evolution accurately for both in- and out-of-distribution driving protocols, as well as transfers across temporal discretizations.